wallarm/product-documentation/docs/latest/user-guides/rules/configure-overlimit-res-detection.md

 ![Limit request processing time - General configuration](../../images/user-guides/rules/fine-tune-overlimit-detection-generic.png)

-You can change the general configuration by adjusting time limit.
+You can change the general configuration by adjusting time limit and changing the response.

 !!! warning "Risk of protection bypass or running out of system memory"
     * It is recommended to change the default node behavior only in the strictly [specific locations](#specific-endpoint-configuration) where it is really necessary, e.g. where the upload of the large files is performed, and where there is no risk of protection bypass and vulnerability exploit.
     * The high time limit can trigger memory exhaustion.

-You can also change response to **Block request**  which means Wallarm:
+Changing the response to **Block request** means that Wallarm:

 * Stops request processing.
 * Marks the request as the `overlimit_res` attack and displays it in **Attacks**.
 If the processed request part contains other [attack types](../../attacks-vulns-list.md), the attacks of the corresponding types will be displayed as well.